 Although, being a famous temple where many devotees visit the place daily, it was a place of taboo for the former Monarchs of Nepal.
-The legend goes by that King Pratap Malla is said to have had a prophetic vision, which resulted in his strong belief and fear that should the King of Nepal visit the Budhanilkantha temple, death would be imminent upon his departure.
-Continuing to the last day of Monarchy, the Hindu Kings of Nepal did not visit the temple.
+The legend goes by that King Pratap Malla has had a prophetic vision, which resulted in his strong belief and fear that should the King of Nepal visit the Budhanilkantha temple, death would be imminent upon his departure.
+Continuing to the last day of the Monarchy, the Hindu Kings of Nepal did not visit the temple.

 9. Vishnu’s 10 Avatars and Darwin’s Evolution theory